 Batteries for any solar system must fulfill one fundamental prerequisite: they must be deep-cycle batteries.

+These batteries are specifically designed to handle the frequent deep discharges required for solar power systems.
 To supply electricity throughout the night implies that solar batteries often get drained to their minimum levels.
 Batteries that are not conceived as deep-cycle would get damaged if they would be submitted to such operating patterns every day.
 In some cases, they could even set on fire.
 That is why the so-called ignition batteries cannot be chosen for solar energy applications.

 - Lithium-ion batteries